lizhang-AIandLaw/Retrieval-based-Multi-label-Legal-Annotation/README.md

 python inference.py ./output/bert_ecthr_a "Your legal text here..."
 ```

+## How Models Output Labels (0-9)

+The models are adapted for multi-label classification to output probabilities for 10 specific classes (Articles of ECHR):

+1.  **Legal-BERT (`BertForSequenceClassification`)**:
+    -   A linear classification head is added on top of the `[CLS]` token embedding.
+    -   It projects the 768-dim vector to 10 logits.

+2.  **Qwen-Embedding (`Qwen2ForSequenceClassification`)**:
+    -   Transformers library automatically adds a classification head (linear layer) on top of the last token's hidden state.
+    -   It projects the hidden vector (e.g., 1024-dim) to 10 logits.

+In both cases, the output logits are passed through a **Sigmoid** activation function.
+Any class with probability > 0.5 is considered a positive prediction (output "1" in the multi-hot vector).

 ## Notes on Input Strategies

 ### Standard Input Window
 - **BERT**: Inputs are truncated to 512 tokens.
-- **Qwen**: Inputs are truncated to 2048 tokens.
+- **Qwen**: Inputs are truncated to 2048 tokens (configurable up to ~32k, but limited by VRAM).

 ### Hierarchical Input
-- **Hierarchical BERT**: Documents are split into up to 32 segments of 128 tokens each (effective context ~4096 tokens).
+- **Hierarchical BERT**: Documents are split into up to 32 segments of 128 tokens each.
-- **Hierarchical Qwen**: Documents are split into up to 16 segments of 512 tokens each (effective context ~8192 tokens).
+- **Hierarchical Qwen**: Documents are split into up to 16 segments of 512 tokens each.
 - This architecture allows the models to process documents far longer than their native context windows.

-## Models Details

-- **Legal-BERT**: A specialized BERT model pre-trained on legal text, used here as the segment encoder in the hierarchical setup.
-- **Qwen-Embedding**: A decoder-based embedding model.
-In the hierarchical setup, it functions as a powerful feature extractor for each segment, proving its versatility as a "first layer" encoder despite its decoder architecture.